-Chemicals and electrical power for Mungo is supplied via an umbilical from the CPF.
+Chemicals and electrical power for Mungo are supplied via an umbilical from the CPF.
 A 16in wet gas line from the Mungo NNMI is routed to the CPF via Monan.
-Any separated produced water is cleaned in a hydrocyclone and degasser before being returned to the sea, or fed back into the CPF for re-injection.
+Any separated produced water is cleaned in a hydrocyclone and degasser before being returned to the sea or fed back into the CPF for re-injection.

-For Machar, a subsea pump has been installed along with a 12in water-injection flowline through which injection water is used to power the pump to return the produced fluid.
-A total of seven wells are required for this – two injectors and five producers.
+For Machar, a subsea pump has been installed along with a 12in water-injection flowline, through which injection water is used to power the pump to return the produced fluid.
+A total of seven wells are required for this, namely two injectors and five producers.

 The oil produced is exported via a 76km, 24in carbon steel pipeline to the Kinneil terminal through the Forties pipeline system (FPS).
 The peak export capacity is around 250,000bpd.